MALIGNANT MELANOMA & SSD

 MALIGNANT MELANOMA CAN IMPACT YOUR RESIDUAL FUNCTIONAL CAPACITY

-If your malignant melanoma does not meet listing 13.29, then you can still receive benefits if your skin cancer impairs your residual functional capacity (RFC).
+If your melanoma does not meet listing 13.29, then you can still win benefits if the cancer impairs your residual functional capacity (RFC).
 Your RFC is the medical assessment of what you can physically and mentally do in a work setting, after taking into account your cancer symptoms.

 In order to figure out your physical RFC, the SSA will review your medical records.
-They will take into account what your doctor states in your medical records about your ability to work.
+They will take into account what your doctor says in your medical records.
+Hopefully, your doctor will write a statement about your ability to work.
 Additionally, the SSA has their own doctors review your medical records, but they never meet or examine you.
-These doctors are paid by the government and work for DDS, the state agency who makes decisions in all Social Security cases.
+These doctors work for DDS, the state agency who makes decisions in all Social Security cases.
 The SSA will take the medical opinion of these doctors into account too.
 Likewise, if they need more information, they may send you to a medical exam.
-Learn more here about what to expect at SSA’s doctor exam.
+Learn what to expect at SSA’s doctor exam.

 The SSA will also consider descriptions of your symptoms from your family and friends.
-Find out more information about what types of evidence the SSA must consider.
-For example, your family or friends could write a statement about the effects of your malignant melanoma symptoms or the fatigue you experience following treatment.
-Find out more here about RFC and how it combines with age to eliminate work.
+Find out what types of evidence the SSA must consider.
+For example, your family could write a statement about the effects of your malignant melanoma symptoms.
+They could discuss the fatigue you experience following treatment.
+Find out about your RFC and how it combines with age to eliminate work.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS

 If you have malignant melanoma, then you do not need to apply for Social Security benefits by yourself.
-You can always call our law firm and we will help you.
+You can always call our law firm.
 We can help you file your application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
-If you don’t send it back, the SSA will not process your application.
+If you don’t send it back, then the SSA will not process your application.
 Sign it and send it back as soon as you can.
 Benefits are tied to the date you apply.
-Therefore, every day you wait to apply is a day you lose benefits.
+Therefore, every day you wait to apply is a day you lose money.

 HIRE US FOR OUR YEARS OF SSD LEGAL EXPERIENCE

-The SSA benefits application and appeal process can be long and complicated.
+The SSA benefits application and appeal process can be long and complex.
 It certainly won’t be easier to deal with the SSA if you have malignant melanoma.
-Hire Cannon Disability Law to give you legal advice and walk you through the application process.
-In the past 30 years, we have won millions of dollars in ongoing and past due due benefits for our clients.
+Hire the best SSD law firm to give you legal advice and walk you through the application process.
+In the past 30 years, we have won millions of dollars in benefits for our clients.

 If you want to win benefits, then hire an attorney with the legal experience to win your case.
 You can hire us for no money down.
-This means we do not charge you any money up front to help you or for you to become our client.
+We do not charge you any up front fee when you become our client.
 Then, you only pay us an attorney fee when you win benefits.
 If you don’t win, then you don’t pay an attorney fee.
-Learn more about how attorney fees work in this process.
+Learn how attorney fees work in SSD cases.
 For help, contact us.

-If you want to learn more about our lawyers and staff, then read our About Us page.
-For example, you can learn about Andria Summers, who has 21 experience working at Cannon Disability Law.
-She can also help you with your Medicare advantage plan.
+If you want to learn more about our lawyers and staff, then review our About Us page.
+For example, you can learn about Andria Summers, who has 23 years experience working at our firm.
+She can also help you choose your Medicare advantage plan.
 She has also won thousands of SSDI and SSI cases.

 IS IT WORTH THE ATTORNEY FEE TO HIRE AN SSD LAWYER?

 It isn’t easy to get Social Security benefits.
 Also, the application process can be frustrating for most people.
 But, having an attorney throughout the appeal process can make it easier.
-It is our belief that when you have a law firm with experience handling your Social Security case, the SSA makes sure that they follow their own procedures.
+When you have a law firm with experience handling your Social Security case, then the SSA follows their own procedures.

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case.

-There is evidence that hiring an attorney with the proper legal experience raises your chances of winning your SSDI and SSI benefits by 30%.
-It is also smart to hire an attorney to help you at your hearing.
+There is evidence that hiring an attorney triples your chance of winning your SSD benefits.
+It is also smart to hire an attorney to prepare you for the hearing.
 After all, you are the star witness at your hearing.
-If you hire an attorney with experience, then they can prepare you to be a good witness.
-Learn more about how to prepare for your SSD hearing.
+If you hire an attorney with experience, then they can prepare you to testify.
+Learn how to prepare for your SSD hearing.

 HOW WILL YOU PAY THE ATTORNEY FEE?